mahimacamara25/TempleSquirrelMan/status (1).md

 #### What problems, if any, have you encountered?

 TODO A problem that has been fixed was why my pacman placement images werent showing up.
+Also rescaling stuff to.